Spread Betting vs CFDs: 7 Real Differences From a Decade of Using Both

 Do I need to report spread betting on my tax return?

-No. Because HMRC classifies spread betting profits and losses as gambling, they don't appear on your self-assessment.
-CFD profits and losses, by contrast, must be reported under the capital gains section.
-If you only spread bet, your January tax admin just got simpler.
+No. HMRC classifies spread betting as gambling, so profits and losses do not appear on your self-assessment.
+CFD profits and losses are capital events and must be reported under the capital gains section.
+If you spread bet exclusively, your January tax admin is simpler and you may not need a tax adviser for your trading activity at all.

 References